erico171/scripts/README.md

 ## gphocs2tree.pl

-This is a very simple Perl script that generates a nexus tree with divergence times (and 95% cofidence intervals) from a G-PhoCS run.
+This is a very simple Perl script that generates a nexus tree with divergence times (and 95% confidence intervals) from a G-PhoCS run.
 It takes the information about the phylogenetic relationship between populations from the G-PhoCS control file and tau estimates from the trace file.

 Usage: `perl gphocs2tree.pl [G-PhoCS control file] [G-PhoCS trace file] [root name] [burn-in (decimal)] [output file]`